| My 1st Canadian Skin On Frame Canoe |

 to collect were for the Gunnels (The gunnels are the parts which go

+down either side of the canoe.)
 I then had to get another three pieces of wood to

 make the Thwarts (The Thwarts are the horizontal parts which help